chinchc/JAAG/sugardrawer/README.md

 ## JAAG Integration Notes

 This repository is vendored into JAAG and built as part of JAAG’s frontend.
 Some changes have been made to the SugarDrawer UI to accommodate JAAG.
 During install/build, JAAG applies small corrective patches to SugarSketcher structures via `apply-patches.js`.
 For Apache-2.0 compliance, JAAG automatically inserts a short "modified by" header into SugarDrawer and the patched SugarSketcher file to indicate changes were made for integration.

+The original SugarDrawer is here: https://gitlab.com/glycoinfo/sugardrawer/sugardrawer.
+The following information was copied from SugarDrawer:

 ## Requirement
 * JavaScript (ECMAScript2015, ES6)